syncfusion/blazor-docs/src/common/getting-started/razor-class-library.md

     </PropertyGroup>
     ```

-### Installing Syncfusion Blazor packages in the application
+### Importing Syncfusion Blazor component in Razor Class Library

-You can use any one of the below standards to install the Syncfusion Blazor library in your application.
+You can use any one of the below standards to install the Syncfusion Blazor library in your Razor Class Library Server application.

 #### Using Syncfusion Blazor individual NuGet Packages [New standard]